Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Application to the finite derived algebraic cobordism of perfectoid algebras

+To relate this almost construction to the non-unital one, use the almost unitalization functor of~\cite{kato2023mathematics}.
+For every almost $V$-algebra $B$ there is a natural equivalence

-Since the almost algebraic cobordism $\mathrm{AMGL}(A)$ is a homotopically direct factor of $\MGL^{\rm nu}(V\oplus (\tm \otimes_V A))$, by Theorem~\ref{mainthm}, we immediately have the almost version of tilting equivalences: \begin{theorem} Let $V$ be an integral perfectoid valuation ring and $\mathfrak{m}$ the idempotent ideal of topological nilpotent elements.
-For any integral perfectoid $V$-algebra, the tilting functor $(-)^\flat: \CAlg_{V} \to \CAlg_{V^\flat}$ induces an weak equivalence
+This is the point needed below: after passing from an almost algebra to its almost unitalization, tensoring again with $\tm$ recovers the same almost algebra.
+Hence the almost finite syntomic groupoid is a homotopy retract of the finite syntomic groupoid associated with the non-unital algebra $V\oplus(\tm\otimes_V A)$: the inclusion is given by almost unitalization, and the retraction is induced by tensoring with $\tm$.
+After stabilization, $\mathrm{dMGL}^{a,\rm fin}(A)$ is therefore a homotopy direct factor of $\mathrm{dMGL}^{\rm nu,f}(V\oplus(\tm\otimes_V A))$.
+This gives the following corollary of Theorem~\ref{mainthm}. \begin{corollary} Let $V$ be an integral perfectoid valuation ring and $\mathfrak{m}$ the proper idempotent ideal of topological nilpotent elements.
+For any integral perfectoid $V$-algebra $A$, the tilting functor $(-)^\flat: \CAlg_{V} \to \CAlg_{V^\flat}$ induces a weak equivalence